JagadeeshAJK/Set-Associative-Mapping-in-Cache-Memory-/Readme.md

-## APB Protocol Implementation using Verilog :
-Implementing the APB protocol in Verilog involves defining the bus signals and designing the master and slave modules.
-Verilog provides a robust framework for describing hardware designs at the register-transfer level (RTL).
-- **Master Module :** The APB master module initiates the data transfers by generating read and write requests.
-- **MUX Module :** The APB MUX module initiates the slave selection by generating Psel<br>
-  ---> It takes the address (Paddr) and selects the appropriate slave based on the range of addresses assigned to each peripheral.<br>
-  ---> It forwards the correct peripheral’s data lines (Prdata/Pwdata) to/from the master.<br>
-**Pslave1** - 000(0) to 011(3) <br>
-**Pslave2** - 100(4) to 111(7)
-- **Slave Modules (2-slaves) :** The APB slave module responds to the master's requests and handles the data trans
-- **State Diagram :** A state machine manages the different phases of the APB protocol, ensuring proper synchronization and data transfer.

- Mapping of Quantization Levels
 | Set Index (Binary) | Set Number | Addresses that map to this set |
 |----------------|-----------------|-----------------|
 | 00         | Set 0               | 0, 4, 8, 12, 16, 20, 24, 28, 32, 36, 40, 44, 48, 52, 56, 60 |